/ tool-comparisons / Hetzner vs Cloudflare Pages for Solo Developers

 Operational burden.
 Cloudflare Pages requires zero server management.
 No OS updates, no security patches, no SSL configuration, no monitoring.
 Hetzner requires all of that.
 For a solo developer, the hours saved on infrastructure management with Cloudflare Pages are hours gained for building features.

 Cost analysis.
 Cloudflare Pages is free for most solo developer use cases.
-Hetzner costs EUR 3.79/month minimum.
+The free plan ships 500 builds per month and genuinely unlimited bandwidth, so a static site never sends you a bill.
+Hetzner's cheapest cloud server, the CX22, runs about EUR 3.79 to 3.99 per month after the April 2026 price adjustment.
 The real cost comparison matters when you need a backend too.
 If you use Cloudflare Pages for your frontend but need a separate database and API server, you might end up spending more total than running everything on one Hetzner VPS.
+The "Real Cost at Solo-Dev Scale" section below works that math out in numbers.

 Preview deployments.
 Cloudflare Pages automatically creates preview URLs for every pull request.
 You can share staging links with testers before merging.
 Hetzner has no built-in preview deployment system.
 You'd need to set that up yourself.